 Straw makes for a great mulching material for grass seeds since it lacks its own seeds that would otherwise compete for soil nutrients with the grass seeds.
-However, there exist other mulching materials that are just as effective at covering germinating grass seed.
+However, other mulching materials are equally effective at covering germinating grass seeds.

 Here are some straw alternatives to use:

 Just like straw, pine straw mulch also facilitates moisture and heat retention while still allowing enough sunlight to reach and warm the soil on which the grass seed is growing.
 However, unlike straw which can be used anytime post-harvest, you’ll want to avoid covering your newly-seeded lawn with fresh pine straw.

 The terpene-laden needles of fresh pine straw tend to inhibit seedling growth.
 Instead, I recommend using aged pine straw where the needles are brown, and the terpene chemicals have evaporated away.
 You can tell that your pine straw is well-aged and ready for use as grass-seed mulching if the needles lack their characteristic aroma.

 Sawdust is also another great alternative to straw for covering grass seed.
 However, you should ensure to apply it very lightly to avoid triggering a matting effect that will discourage seed germination and seedling growth.